MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/terminalemulation.md

 If you've installed another provider, select **HLLAPI** that theoretically works with any terminal emulation provider.

-Depending on the provider you're using, also select the appropriate HLLAPI DLL file located in its installation folder.
+Depending on the provider you're using, select the appropriate HLLAPI DLL file located in its installation folder.
 In the following list, you can see the HLLAPI DLL file names of some popular terminal emulation providers:

 - RocketSoftware BlueZone: **ehlapi64.dll**
 - IBM Personal Communications: **EHLAPI32.dll**